KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

     This will take you to the jQuery documentation on id selectors.
     {% endhint %}

-    3. Add a jQuery action to show that HTML div.
+    3. Add a jQuery action to hide that HTML div.

     {% hint style='tip' %}
     Hint: [bit.ly/CnCHide](http://bit.ly/CnCHide)

     This will take you to the jQuery documentation on the hide method.
     {% endhint %}

+    4. Save your _my-scripts.js_ file.

+    5. In Google Chrome, refresh the open _index.html_ file and try clicking the "Show Menu" button and then the "Hide Menu" button.
+It should now show and hide the menu according to the button that you click!

 **You’ve added your first interactivity to your website!
 Celebrate with a toast with your neighbor!**